post induction therapy model of developmental immaturity

 Trauma—which can appear in a variety of forms—is something that does not just affect the victim during the traumatic events themselves, but can continue to affect them into the future.
 Though the victim does not necessarily need to be diagnosed with Post Traumatic Stress Disorder (PTSD) in order to benefit from PIT, the model does indeed help with PTSD treatment.
 Children and teenagers are particularly vulnerable to being traumatized, and because they are undergoing some of the most formative years of their life, it is important to monitor their continued development.

-adolescent post induction therapy
+post induction therapy Basics

 Therapists may use a variety of methods to facilitate the PIT approach, based on client need.
 Nonetheless, PIT will always include: